 It’s easy to feel overwhelmed in a city as chaotic as Beirut, especially if you’re a first-time visitor.
-But if you know where to go, you’ll quickly get to grips with the captivating capital and realize how eclectic — and compelling — it really is.
+However, if you know where to go, you’ll quickly get to grips with this captivating capital and realize how eclectic — and compelling — it is.

-Start your day at Falamanki Raouche (+961 1 808011), where you can admire an unparalleled view of the magnificent Pigeon Rocks and the Mediterranean Sea as you discover how tasty Lebanese breakfast is.
+Start your day at Falamanki Raouche (+961 1 808011), where you can indulge in traditional Lebanese breakfast items while admiring an unparalleled view of the magnificent Pigeon Rocks and the Mediterranean Sea.

-After you’ve enjoyed an array of traditional dishes on Falamanki’s terrace — manouche, foul moudamas, labneh, and kishk — walk down the hill and head inland near the giant ferris wheel to see Manara’s famous Rose House and lighthouse.
-These structures, like others in the area, are testaments to old Beirut.
+After you’ve enjoyed an array of Falamanki musts — manouche, foul moudamas, labneh and kishk — walk down the hill and head inland near the giant ferris wheel to see Manara’s famous Rose House and lighthouse.
+These structures, like countless others in the area, are testaments to glorious, old Beirut.

 Once you’ve reached the intersection at the end of Bliss Street, turn right and walk up Omar Bin Abdul Aziz Street.
 Here you’ll find one of the oldest and most loved coffee shops in Beirut: Café Younes (+961 1 742654).
 Try to get a table near the window and sip traditional Arabic coffee as you people-watch.

-Located a few doors up the street, Agial (+961 1 345213) is an art gallery showcasing modern and contemporary art from the Arab world.
+Located a few doors along is Agial (+961 1 345213), an art gallery showcasing modern and contemporary art from the Arab world.
 The gallery hosts regular exhibitions for those interested in discovering the works of established names and emerging talents from across the region.

-Head towards Clemenceau — an area that has retained much of its traditional character — and admire the architecture of its heritage buildings: Haigazian University, Trad Hospital, etc.
+Head towards Clemenceau — an area that has retained much of its charm — and admire the architecture of its characterful heritage buildings: Haigazian University, Trad Hospital, etc.

-In the same neighborhood you will find Dar El-Nimer for Arts and Culture (+961 1 367013), an independent non-profit art foundation which aims to promote historical, modern and contemporary cultural productions from Palestine and the region.
+In the same neighborhood you will find Dar El-Nimer for Arts and Culture (+961 1 367013), an independent, non-profit art foundation that promotes historical, modern and contemporary cultural productions from Palestine and the region.

 After you’ve explored Clemenceau, walk downhill towards Omar Daouk Street.
 There you’ll find a stunning boutique called Orient 499 (+961 1 369499), an ideal place to purchase upmarket items with an oriental touch.

 Facing the store is one of Beirut’s most iconic landmarks: the Holiday Inn.
-Built in 1974, the hotel only witnessed a short period of prosperity as the Lebanese Civil War erupted only a year after it opened.
-Having played a significant role in the “Battle of the Hotels” — a sub-conflict during the Civil War — the former Holiday Inn is today an eerie, bullet-ridden structure occupied by the military.
+Built in 1974, the hotel witnessed only a short period of prosperity as the civil war erupted a year after it opened.
+Having played a significant role in the “Battle of the Hotels” — a sub-conflict of the 15-year war — the former Holiday Inn is today an eerie, bullet-ridden structure occupied by the military.

 Lunch at Tawlet (+961 1 448129) in Mar Mikhael is a must for any visitor to the capital.
 This open kitchen is a great spot to enjoy homemade dishes prepared by cooks from different parts of Lebanon; the menu changes every day.